Deploy Infinite Scale on the Hetzner Cloud

 Updating

-For rolling releases, the following steps are essential to avoid breaking the setup.
-This is because rolling releases depend on all updates being done consecutively.
+For Infinite Scale rolling releases, the following steps are essential to avoid breaking the setup.
+This is because rolling releases depend on all updates being done in sequence.

-If new Infinite Scale releases are available, you must not skip any version in between the current running and the latest available rolling release for internal update reasons.
-All versions need to be downloaded and started one time.
-For more details see the Updating and Overlap description in the developer documentation.
+When new versions of Infinite Scale are available, you may skip any version between the one you are currently running and the latest available rolling release for internal update reasons.
+All versions must be downloaded and launched at once.
+For more details, see Updating and Overlap in the developer documentation.

 • Each upgrade consists of a set of commands: